A convenient insurance option for your business and family.

 It’s a legally binding agreement between co-owners or shareholders that kicks in if a co-owner dies or otherwise leaves the business.
 The surviving co-owners or shareholders defined in the agreement can buy the remaining share of the business from the family of the deceased, who then sell their shares.

-How does a buy/sell life insurance agreement actually work?
+How does a buy-sell life insurance agreement work?

-Some of the advantages of a buy/sell life insurance agreement include:
+Advantages of a buy-sell life insurance agreement include:

-- Mutually beneficial.
-Not only does the family of the deceased benefit through this agreement, but the company won’t experience any financial loss.
+- Mutual benefits.
+Not only does the deceased’s family benefit from this agreement, but the company also doesn’t suffer financial loss.

-- Can cover serious illness and injury.
-Buy/sell life insurance can also be used to cover total permanent disablement or eligible serious medical trauma.
+- Extends to serious illness and injury.
+Buy-sell life insurance can cover total permanent disabilities or eligible serious medical trauma.

-A buy/sell agreement is an integral part in the business planning process.
+A buy-sell agreement is an integral part of the business planning process.
 When a partner is unable to continue running the business due to death or disability, this type of insurance agreement can protect the business — especially for the surviving owners.
-Buy/sell agreements can also provide coverage for events other than death and disability.
-This can include:

 - Divorce or separation